How To Conceal Dark Circles With 4 Simple Steps

-I highly recommend Tarte Shape Tape to conceal the most intense under eye bags/circles because the coverage is amazing.
+I highly recommend Tarte Shape Tape Concealer if your looking for for fuller coverage.
+It provides great coverage for under eye bags/circles.
 I honestly could not live without this specific concealer.
 I tried every concealer out there, and I always return back to Tarte’s Shape Tape simply for the fact that it makes the skin look completely flawless.

 Step 3: Set your concealer with a setting powder.

-I use a damp beauty blender and dip it in my Laura Mercier Translucent Loose Powder.
-From there, I dab it gently under my eyes so I don’t transfer the concealer out of place.
-Another alternative to set the under eye area is Maybelline’s Fit me Matte Powder.
+I use a damp beauty blender and dip it in a loose setting powder.
+From there, I dab it gently dab the beauty blender under my eyes so I don’t transfer the concealer out of place.
+An affordable powder to set the under-eye area is Maybelline’s Fit me Matte Powder.
 It is a matte setting powder but not drying or too flat.
 It has a tint to it so you don’t get a white cast like some setting powders leave behind.

 My favorite prestige setting powder is Laura Mercier’s Loose Setting powder.
 It is recommended by so many popular beauty gurus.
 It has a nice brightening effect and gives your skin a “soft-focus” effect.

 Learn about Laura Mercier Loose setting powder HERE

 STEP 4: Set your foundation and concealer with setting spray.

 The final step is to use a setting spray to lock that makeup into place.
 For this, I recommend Urban decay All Nighter Setting Spray.
 This spray helps your makeup look flawless for hours!
 I aslo love to set the makeup with setting spray because it takes away the “powdery” effect that loose powders tend to create.

 Learn about Urban Decay All-Nighter Setting Spray HERE